devicetree-org/devicetree-specification/source/chapter5-flattened-format.rst

 ``off_dt_struct``
-    This field shall contain the offset in bytes of the structure block (see section :ref:`sect-fdt-structure-block`) from the beginning of the header.
+    This field shall contain the offset in bytes of the structure block (see :numref:`sect-fdt-structure-block`) from the beginning of the header.

 ``off_dt_strings``
-    This field shall contain the offset in bytes of the strings block (see section :ref:`sect-fdt-strings-block`) from the beginning of the header.
+    This field shall contain the offset in bytes of the strings block (see :numref:`sect-fdt-strings-block`) from the beginning of the header.

 ``off_mem_rsvmap``
-    This field shall contain the offset in bytes of the memory reservation block (see section :ref:`sect-fdt-memory-reservation-block`)
+    This field shall contain the offset in bytes of the memory reservation block (see :numref:`sect-fdt-memory-reservation-block`)
     from the beginning of the header.

 ``version``